FACILITIES & OTHER RESOURCES

 Other:

 The EIGC is located in a CLIA certified laboratory located on the 7th floor of the Woodruff Memorial Research Building, with 2400 square feet of dedicated wet-lab space.
 The EIGC’s laboratory areas include dedicated pre- and post-PCR spaces.
-Two chemical fume hoods and a biological safety cabinet are also located within the space.
+Three chemical fume hoods and a biological safety cabinet are also located within the space.
 The EIGC is located adjacent to the EICC and common public meeting room space on the 7th floor of the Woodruff Memorial Research Building, allowing for project planning meetings that span both cores and weekly EIGC team meetings.
 A secondary location is on the 4th floor of the Health Sciences Research Building, with 770 square feet of wet-lab space and contains a bioligical safety cabinet.
 This secondary location is adjacent to the Emory Flow Cytometry Core, providing the possibility to streamline collaborative projects.